Garlic

 Anbautipps

 Garlic prefers loose, humus-rich soil without waterlogging in a sunny, open position.
-It grows best at mild temperatures (12-24°C), bulb formation is inhibited at temperatures above 30°C. Single toes or bulbs (bulblets) are planted.
-The bulbs are planted only about 2 cm deep into the soil.
-In hardneck varieties, you can also cut away the false flowers in some plants that all they put all the energy in their bulbs.
-And let only a few plants also form bulbils to put them back in the fall.
-Depending on the variety, the brood bulbs then form ready-made garlic bulbs or so-called rounds the next year.
-These can also be used or simply planted again next year, when they will also form the typical bulb.
-Harvesting takes place in July, as soon as the foliage has turned about 2/3 brownish.
+It thrives best at mild temperatures (12-24°C); bulb formation is inhibited at temperatures above 30°C. Individual cloves or bulbs (bulbils) are planted.
+The bulbs are only planted approx. 2 cm deep in the soil.
+With hardneck varieties, you can also cut away the false flowers on some plants so that they put all their energy into their bulbs.
+And only allow a few plants to form bulbils so that they can be replanted in the fall.
+Depending on the variety, the bulbs will form ready-made garlic bulbs or so-called round bulbs the following year.
+These can also be used or simply planted again the following year, when they will also form the typical bulb.
+They are harvested in July as soon as about 2/3 of the foliage has turned brown.

 Krankheiten